Green-Software-Foundation/if/README.md

 ## Solution

-Therefore, the intent of this project is to build a single API codenamed *carbonQL* that you can use to measure your software emissions for every runtime environment.
-If your application runs on bare-metal servers in the private cloud, virtualized servers in the public cloud, mobile, desktop, and laptop end-user devices, the carbonQL API  gives you data for all of them.
+Therefore, the intent of this project is to build a SDK or a framework codenamed *carbonQL* that you can use to measure your software emissions for every runtime environment.
+If your application runs on bare-metal servers in the private cloud, virtualized servers in the public cloud, mobile, desktop, and laptop end-user devices, the carbonQL SDK  gives you data for all of them.

 The carbonQL is: